LLM Application Checklist and Deadlines

 • International applicants are required to establish English competency through successful completion of an English language test (TOEFL iBT or Academic IELTS) in the event that: [1] the applicant's native language is not English, or [2] the applicant graduated from an international law school.
 The minimum suggested TOEFL iBT score is 93 (583 paper-based), and the minimum suggested Academic IELTS score is 7.0.

-• The minimum grade point average required for the LLM in Comparative Law is a 2.0, while the minimum grade point average required for all other LLM programs is a 2.5.
+• The minimum grade point average needed to maintain good standing in the LLM in U.S. Law is 2.0, while the minimum grade point average required for all other LLM programs is 2.5.
 This distinction serves as an accommodation for non-native English speakers and for those who have limited experience with the common law system.

 Notice Regarding Submission of Application Materials